Mary Poppins (film): Sequel

 On December 19, 2018, Walt Disney Pictures released the film Mary Poppins Returns.
 The film takes place 25 years after the original, Mary Poppins, and features a standalone narrative based on the remaining seven books in the series.
 Rob Marshall directed, while John DeLuca and Marc Platt served as producers, with Emily Blunt starring as Poppins, co-starring Broadway actor Lin-Manuel Miranda.
 Dick Van Dyke returned to portray Mr. Dawes Jr. Karen Dotrice also appeared in a cameo role.

+TV airings

+The ABC television network currently owns the broadcast rights to the film.
+It most recently aired on November 28, 2024, which was preceded the previous day by a 20/20 special about the making of the film, "The Untold Story of Mary Poppins", featuring previously unreleased production footage.

+The documentary includes conversations with Dick Van Dyke, Josh Gad, Lin-Manuel Miranda, and Walt Disney’s grandchildren.
+Julie Andrews also shared her memories of creating the original film.